OSGeo/PROJ/HOWTO-RELEASE.md

 When the new tag is pushed upstream GitHub picks up that a new release has been issued.
-Update the new release on https://github.com/OSGeo/PROJ/releases with the release notes from `NEWS` and add the prepared source distribution archives to the release (otherwise GitHub will just package the entire repository - we don't want that).
+Update the new release on https://github.com/OSGeo/PROJ/releases with the release notes from `NEWS.md` and add the prepared source distribution archives to the release (otherwise GitHub will just package the entire repository - we don't want that).